wp-plugins/facebook-wall-and-social-integration/readme.txt

 * Launch!
 = 1.1 =
 * Plugin now uses server side call to show feed to have non-expired access token requested by many users.
 Some new features added like choosing post types, defining different picture sizes...
+= 1.2 =
+* Feed data caching has been added to load faster.Some new pro version features like getting all comments directly from facebook by ajax call, and more improvements.